 The surf lifestyle is very laid back, and we are happy with that.

-Surfing allows us to spend less time in the gym and more time in the water.
+Surfing allows us to spend less time doing our home workouts and more time in the water.
 Surfing keeps us fit and healthy!

 Surfing not only keeps our body healthy and happy but it’s also great for our minds.
-Surfing is the way we de-stress and unwind.
+It really helps with mental health issues.
+Surfing is the way we like to de-stress and unwind.

 Here are eight simple steps you can help reduce your impact on the sea, beaches and coastlines.